salilab/saliweb/doc/frontend.rst

 ===============

 Each web page has a similar layout.
-Firstly, it contains a standard header that is shared between all lab services.
+Firstly, it contains a standard header that is very similar between all lab services.
+This header contains a set of links to lab resources and web services, which can be added to by overriding the :meth:`~saliwebfrontend.get_lab_navigation_links` method.
 Secondly, it contains a list of links to other pages in the web service, such as help pages and a display of jobs in the queue.
 This list can be customized by overriding the :meth:`~saliwebfrontend.get_navigation_links` method, which returns